TritonDataCenter/manta/docs/manta-ops.md

 ### Locating Object Contents

-Now that you know what sharks the object is on you can pull it directly from the ops box by creating a URL with the format:
+Now that you know what sharks the object is on you can pull the object contents directly from the ops box by creating a URL with the format:

 ```
 http://[manta_storage_id]/[creator]/[objectId]